ppatty/PGR-New-Starter-Roster-Tool/README.md

 Select a team member from the preview list to review their personalized competency checklist.
 Export all checklists (CSV/XLSX), download an individual checklist, or open a printable view that can be saved as PDF.

+Step 4: Review & Tick Off Competencies

+Scroll through each starter’s checklist, tick items off as they are completed, capture completion dates, and jot down notes or evidence.

+Status updates automatically feed into the preview pane and exports so supervisors can keep progress current.

-Step 4: Select Session Days
+Step 5: Select Session Days

 Use the dropdowns to choose which days Welcome Day and PGR Onboarding occur.

-Step 5: Build & Export
+Step 6: Build & Export

 Click the "Build Roster" button.
 The application will instantly generate the full schedule in the table at the bottom.